USMCA Free Trade Agreement

-Shortly after announcing the USMCA, the Administration publicly released the text of the deal, which can be found here.
+To view the full text of the agreement between the United States, Mexico and Canada signed on November 30, 2018, click here.
 The text is divided into more than 30 chapters (on such diverse topics as trade remedies, rules of origin, customs, government procurement, and market access) as well as about half a dozen annexes.

 USMCA Impact on Trade in Natural Products